Bilzen

 Bilzen (/nl/) is a former municipality and city located in the Belgian province of Limburg.
+On 1 January 2025, the municipality merged with Hoeselt to form the new municipality Bilzen-Hoeselt.

 In 2021, Bilzen had a total population of 32,536.
 The total area is 75.90 km^{2} which gives a population density of 426 inhabitants per km^{2}.

 Bilzen consists of the city of Bilzen and the following villages: Beverst, Eigenbilzen, Grote-Spouwen, Hees, Hoelbeek, Kleine-Spouwen, Martenslinde, Mopertingen, Munsterbilzen, Rijkhoven, Rosmeer, and Waltwilder.
-It was in 1977 that they all became part of the municipality Bilzen because of the fusion of municipalities.
+In 1977 they all became part of the municipality Bilzen because of the fusion of municipalities.

-Cities in Bilzen's neighbourhood are all within a distance of some 10 to 15 kilometers: to its north, Genk; to its east, Maastricht (Netherlands); to its south Tongeren; and to its north-west, Diepenbeek.
+Cities in Bilzen's neighbourhood are all within a distance of some 10 to 15 kilometers: to its north is Genk, to its east Maastricht (Netherlands), to its south Tongeren, and to its north-west Diepenbeek.

-From 1965 to 1981 Bilzen hosted Jazz Bilzen, a jazz and rock festival that lasted several days.
+From 1965 to 1981 Bilzen hosted Jazz Bilzen, an annual multi-day open air jazz and rock festival.
 In its time Jazz Bilzen was the most important Belgian festival.
-Artists that performed there were, among many others, Humble Pie, The Moody Blues, Deep Purple, Black Sabbath, Humble Pie, The Kinks, The Troggs, Procol Harum, Golden Earring, Rod Stewart, Status Quo, Lou Reed, Aerosmith, AC/DC, The Cure, Toots Thielemans, Keith Jarrett and John McLaughlin.
-From the 1980s onwards the festival was superseded by Torhout-Werchter, that has now become Rock Werchter.
+Artists that performed, among many others, included: Humble Pie, The Moody Blues, Deep Purple, Black Sabbath, Humble Pie, The Kinks, The Troggs, Procol Harum, Golden Earring, Rod Stewart, Status Quo, Lou Reed, Aerosmith, AC/DC, The Cure, Toots Thielemans, Keith Jarrett and John McLaughlin.
+From the 1980s onwards, the festival was superseded by Torhout-Werchter, which has now become Rock Werchter.